morzack/aerpawlib-vehicle-control/aerpawlib/test/README.md

  7. After the copter has reached altitude, in the vehicle script terminal press 'Enter' to start the speed test
  8. Monitor the copter's progress from QGround Control with a comm UDP link on port 14570
  9. At each waypoint the copter will adjust its heading to face the next waypoint and wait for a desired speed to be input in the vehicle script terminal.

+ #### Test variations
+The following are all of the designed combinations of vehicle config and speed test params to test different aspects of the safety checker and the overall system
+ 1. `geofence_config_copter_test.yaml` + `valid_1.yaml`
+    1. This combination should run the speed test with two valid locations and shouldn't error
+ 2. `geofence_config_copter_test.yaml` + `out_of_fence_start.yaml`
+    1. This combination gives an invalid first waypoint that should trigger the filter to error
+    2. `Invalid waypoint.
+Waypoint (35.728572845458984,-78.69427490234375) is outside of the geofence.
+ABORTING!`
+ 3. `geofence_config_copter_test.yaml` + `invalid_second_waypoint.yaml`
+    1. This combination is identical to the one above, except the first location is valid and the script should error once it attempts to move towards the second waypoint.
+    2. `Invalid waypoint.
+Waypoint (35.728572845458984,-78.69427490234375) is outside of the geofence.
+ABORTING!`
+ 4. `geofence_config_copter_test.yaml` + `valid_2.yaml`
+    1. This is a combination that shouldn't error.
+The speed test contains 4 waypoints that circle the animal health building which is excluded from the geofence.
+ 5. `geofence_config_copter_test.yaml` + `invalid_leave_fence.yaml`
+    1. This combination contains a speed test with two waypoints that appear to be valid.
+However to move between them would result in crossing out of the geofence.
+    2. `Invalid waypoint.
+Path from (35.7274213,-78.6965512) to waypoint (35.72699737548828,-78.69512176513672) leaves geofence.
+ABORTING!`
+ 6. `geofence_config_copter_test.yaml` + `invalid_enter_no_go.yaml`
+    1. This combination gives a valid first waypoint but a second waypoint contained within the nogo zone.
+    2. `Invalid waypoint.
+Waypoint (35.72568893432617,-78.69639587402344) is inside a no-go zone.
+ABORTING!`
+ 7. `geofence_config_copter_test.yaml` + `invalid_cross_no_go.yaml`
+    1. This combination contains two waypoints that appear to be valid, but to move between them would result in crossing a no go zone.
+    2. `Invalid waypoint.
+Path from (35.7274223,-78.6965523) to waypoint (35.723670959472656,-78.69671630859375) enters no-go zone.
+ABORTING!`